KMCGamer/KMCGamer.github.io/_posts/2018-2-2-discordhelp.md

 pages = _.chunk(client.commands, commandsPerPage);
 ```

 `client.commands` is an array that contains the `module.exports` for all commands.
-Using this, we are going to chunk that array using <a href="https://lodash.com/" target="_blank">lodash</a> based on the amount of commands we specified we wanted per page.
+Using this, we are going to chunk that array using [lodash](https://lodash.com/) based on the amount of commands we specified we wanted per page.
 In this case, we chose 3.
-The <a href="https://lodash.com/docs/4.17.4#chunk" target="_blank">chunk method</a> basically takes in an array and spits out an array of arrays of equal size (our size being 3).
+The [chunk method](https://lodash.com/docs/4.17.4#chunk) basically takes in an array and spits out an array of arrays of equal size (our size being 3).

 Now all we need to do is iterate over each chunk, or group, in `pages` and replace them with the information for all the commands in that chunk in a sendable message format for the bot.